What do Docents do?

 The term Docent is typically given to those who guide and educate, usually on a voluntary basis, most commonly in zoos or museums.
 In Latin, Docent means 'to teach', and that is exactly what our Docents do!

-- Assist the keepers to facilitate ‘Meet the Wombat & Friends’ and ‘Meet the Koalas'.
+- Assist at the 'Meet the Wombat & Friends' by helping with photos or manning a station

 The best things about being a CWP Docent:

-- Learn and develop new & exciting workplace skills.
+- Learn and develop new & exciting skills

 How often can I work at CWP?

-- Obviously the busier we are, the more help we need – it is expected that our Docents will make themselves available to assist during holiday times.
+- The busier we are, the more help we need so we hope that our Docents will make themselves available to assist during holiday times

 What training is involved?